LiamElias-code/Modpacks/README.md

 You can see the uptime of my servers/services [HERE](https://status.liamelias.com/status/services)

-## Latest Modpack For Each Server
+## Latest Modpack

-For the most recently updated modpack file for any server, please take a look at the releases on the right side of the page.
+For the most recent modpack file for any server, please take a look at the releases on the right side of the page.

-For any accompanying server side modpack please look in same folder as the modpack for the .mrpack file with the -server suffix
+For any accompanying server side modpack please look in the appropriate folder for the .mrpack file with the -server suffix

 ## Usage